-You probably won’t see any other cuisine as colourful and as vibrant as Persian cuisine.
-Granted that all cuisines around the world are a gem of its own, the highlight of Persian cuisine is its remarkable way of using an array of spices to bring out wonderful flavours in its dishes.
+You probably won’t see any other cuisine as colorful and as vibrant as Persian cuisine.
+Granted that all cuisines around the world are a gem of their own, the highlight of Persian cuisine is its remarkable way of using an array of spices to bring out wonderful flavors in its dishes.
 There is a certain warmth to Persian cuisine that comes from its deeply ingrained culture and heritage.

 History of Persian Cuisine

-Persia is one of the oldest civilizations in the world, and now is known as modern-day Iran.
-The reason for Persia’s dynamic and colourful cuisine and ingredients is probably due to the scope of its reach during the height of its empire.
-Around 2,500 years ago, the Persian Empire was so vast it even covered the lands of Egypt, Turkey, and Greece.
+Persia is one of the oldest civilizations in the world and now is known as modern-day Iran.
+The reason for Persia’s dynamic and colorful cuisine and ingredients is probably due to the scope of its reach during the height of its empire.
+Around 2,500 years ago, the Persian Empire was so vast that it even covered the lands of Egypt, Turkey, and Greece.
 Due to its ever-expanding borders, Persian cuisine accumulated cooking styles and influences from other cultures such as Greek, Asian, Armenian, and Russian.
-This is why Persian cuisine ingredients encompass flavour notes ranging from sweet and floral to tangy and warm.
+This is why Persian cuisine ingredients encompass flavor notes ranging from sweet and floral to tangy and warm.